tsackton/taelgar/People/Historical Figures/Sembaran Royalty/Anne.md

 The twin sister of [[Elaine I]] and daughter of [[Reginald]], she was executed for treason after attempting to force her sister to abidicate he throne by magic.

-Her three children were allowed to live in exile: Wilhema and Eloise in Tollen, and her youngest, Peregrin, in Chardon.
+Her three children were allowed to live in exile: Wilhema and Eloise in [[Tollen]], and her youngest, Peregrin, in Chardon.